miguel-porto/flora-on-server/README.md

 Then, directly type any query in the Flora-On shell to fetch matching species.

 ### Flora-On server
-Type `./run start` to launch Flora-On server.
-In the browser, go to localhost:9000/admin for the web admin (under development)
+Navigate to `http://localhost:8080/floraon/admin` for the management interface.

 Stay tuned for updates!